Has shoulder pain relief evaded you for months, or even years? Does your shoulder pain keep you awake at night?

 3. Strengthen the upper back

 The upper and mid-back muscles are important for shoulder health.
 The lower trapezius, upper trapezius, and serratus anterior muscles help maintain optimal shoulder blade movement as you reach overhead.
 These can get neglected in our strength routines, however.
-Try out these exercises the next time you’re at the gym to continue getting shoulder pain relief.
+Try out these exercises to ease shoulder pain the next time you’re at the gym, as well as the videos below.
 Don’t worry about adding a lot of weight to these – they should be challenging without weight if you’re honing in on the right movement!

 Prone Y & T